mercuryoio/BAAS-API/Login/README.md

 1. You need to add to your Terms and Policy agreement to share user data with Mercuryo.
 2. You need to make an agreement with Mercuryo that Mercuryo will use the data for registration and will use it to third parties.
 3. You need to ask users to accept the Mercurio term in your interface before signing user in.
 4. If you create a new user you need to pass user acception to Mercuryo API.
-When the user is new for Mercuryo `acception` parameter is required.
+When the user is new for Mercuryo `accept` parameter is required.

 ***
 ***